top of page

 PROFILE

-NTU is a Bantu (Central Afrikan) concept that means "essence”.
-It is a universal energy running through all of existence.
+NTU is a Bantu word from Central Afrika.
+It is described as a universal energy that runs through all of existence.
 It is referred to by many names in different cultures, e.g. prana, chi, life force etc.

-NTU is a lifestyle.
-The NTU therapist understands this and therefore works with the connection between the body, mind and spirit, supporting individuals, families and communities to achieve optimal mental health through the attention and care given to body, mind and spirit during NTUtherapy.
+As an NTU therapist I work with the connection between the body, mind and spirit, supporting individuals, couples, families and communities to achieve optimal health through the attention and care they give to their body, their mind and their spirit in their daily lives.

 Adapted from: Gregory, H., & Harper, K. (2001) The NTU Approach to Health and Healing, Journal of Black Psychology, 27(3), 304-320.